 Well, comparing our event to Burning Man is an easy way to tell people that it’s a fun desert camping event with costumes, music and themed campsites.
-Despite the fact that Wasteland Weekend may look similar on the surface, or has been described by some as reminiscent of Burning Man in its early days, the two events are not related and actually differ on many fundamental levels.
-Don’t expect Wasteland Weekend to fit into the Burning Man mold.
+Despite the fact that Wasteland Weekend may look similar on the surface, or has been described by some as reminiscent of Burning Man in certain respects, the two events are not related and actually differ on many fundamental levels.

 The major differences between Burning Man and Wasteland Weekend could be categorized into 3 factors: identity, goals, and rules.